dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/provisionprereqs.rst

 In the event of a mismatch, edit the file  ``/etc/sysconfig/network-scripts/ifcfg-<nic name>`` using vi editor.

-* All target hosts should be set up in PXE mode before running the playbook.
+* When discovering nodes via SNMP or a mapping file, all target nodes should be set up in PXE mode before running the playbook.

 * If RHEL is in use on the control plane, enable RedHat subscription.
 Not only does Omnia not enable RedHat subscription on the control plane, package installation may fail if RedHat subscription is disabled.